cesara-montoya1/gpytorch/README.md

 ## Methodology

-### Multi-output Gaussian Process with Variational Inference
+### Multi-output Gaussian Process with Linear Model of Coregionalization (LMC)

-This project uses a **Sparse Variational Gaussian Process (SVGP)** for scalable multi-output regression and classification.
+This project uses a **Sparse Variational Gaussian Process (SVGP)** with **Linear Model of Coregionalization (LMC)** for scalable multi-output learning.
 The implementation is built on [GPyTorch](https://github.com/cornellius-gp/gpytorch), a highly efficient GP library.

+#### Why LMC for Correlated Outputs?

+The I/Q constellation features are affected by **both** degradation sources:
+- **Low OSNR** (noise) → constellation spread + centroid shifts
+- **Spectral overlap** → constellation spread + centroid shifts

+Since the same I/Q patterns can result from different causes, the outputs are **correlated**.
+LMC models this by using **shared latent functions** that are linearly combined to produce both outputs.

+**Key Advantage**: The model learns that certain latent patterns predict both low OSNR *and* high overlap simultaneously, capturing the joint distribution rather than treating tasks independently.

 #### Why Variational Inference?